The-Ahmed-Shahriar/RDT-Protocol/README.md

-# CS 456 Assignment 2 Solution
+# RDT Protocol
 Author: Ahmed Shahriar

 ### Programming Language
-Like my previous submission, I chose to use Golang.
-My source code is developed and tested on the school's servers.
+This project uses the Go programming language.
 The versioning from the servers is listed below:
 ```
 $ go version
 go version go1.17.6 linux/amd64